 Applications publish data as a stream of events while other applications pick up that stream and consume it when they want.
 Because all events are stored, applications can hook into this stream and consume as required—in batch, real time or near-real-time.
 This means that you can truly decouple systems and enable proper agile development.
 Furthermore, a new system can subscribe to the stream and catch up with historic data up until the present before existing systems are properly decommissioned.

-So, what is Apache Kafka and its open source ecosystem?
-Let’s take a high-level look at its components:
+So, what is Apache Kafka and the surrounding ecosystem?
+Let’s take a high-level look:

-All these open source components are based on top of the core messaging and storage layer of Apache Kafka, and all leverage its features of high scalability, high volume/throughput, and failover.
-In addition, Confluent offers 24/7 support and enterprise tooling for end-to-end monitoring, management of Kafka clusters, multi-datacenter replication, and more.
+All these components are based on top of the core messaging and storage layer of Apache Kafka, and all leverage its features of high scalability, high volume/throughput and failover.
+In addition, Confluent offers 24/7 support and enterprise tooling for end-to-end monitoring, management of Kafka clusters, multi-datacenter replication and more.